Mediation: A great alternative to court

 Mediation keeps people out of court.
 You keep control of your divorce -- decisions are not left to judges who don't know you, your family, or your unique situation.
 Studies show that 98% of divorce cases settle before going to trial.
 It makes sense to try mediation, so you reach an agreement sooner in the process rather than later.

 Do lawyers come with us to mediation?

 Lawyers are welcome to attend but couples usually come alone.
+Sessions may be conducted individually if either party is not comfortable meeting together.
 Mediation is an informal process; if lawyers attend, it is only to answer any legal questions that arise.
 Of course, you are always free to contact your attorney at any time for counsel during mediation.
 Most people appreciate that mediation is less expensive than retaining lawyers to negotiate on their behalf, since both parents share the single cost of one mediator.

 What if we can agree on some issues but not on others?

 We mediate every issue as far as we can go.
 You always have the right to go before the judge and have your day in court.
 The risk is that the judge will make a decision that doesn't work well for you.
 It's always best to make every effort to work things out in a cooperative manner, outside of court.